 One popular option is the floating social media icon bar.
 These are the icon bars you see hugging the side of a site.
 They provide constant easy access for a user to share the content they are engaged with.
 They also help solve the problem of placing multiple icons throughout a page and appearing spammy.
 If you use a floating social media bar, make sure it doesn’t float on top of your content and take away from your page’s readability.

 When users are specifically looking for links to your social networks, they will often scroll to the bottom of a site to find them in the footer.
 Make sure your social media icons located there link to your social media profiles and are a good, visible size.

 Don’t place social sharing buttons on your conversion pages.
-These are the pages that include a book, buy, or signup now call-to-action button.
-Social sharing buttons can divert the users away from completing the action of booking with you.
+These are the pages that include a buy, signup, or book now CTA.
+Social sharing buttons can take away from the travel booking process flow.

 A well placed social sharing button makes it easy for your content to be shared, increasing your reach to new customers and visitors.